Police Misconduct

 Class action lawsuits

-Through class action lawsuits, the firm has secured settlements for many people who were illegally strip searched in jails or correctional facilities.
+Through class action lawsuits, we have secured settlements for many people who were illegally strip searched in jails or correctional facilities.
 These class actions include Mack v.
 Suffolk County, Connor v.
 Plymouth County, Nilsen v.
 York County, Ryan v.
 Garvey, and Garvey v.
 Macdonald.

 Strip search after arrest on minor motor vehicle charge